 Search and apply online.
 However you apply, you’ll be asked four key questions to make sure you meet our criteria.

 We’ll arrange a 15-minute phone interview to get to know you better.
 If you’re successful, you’ll be invited to a face-to-face interview at your local branch.

 At the interview, you’ll be asked questions on scenarios you may face to see how you’d handle certain situations.
 Please bring your ID and other requested paperwork so this can be checked with your application.

 You’ll be invited to take part in our indepth assessment and selection process to become a Helping Hands care assistant.
 If you are successful, we will submit your Disclosure & Barring Service (DBS) check.

 Once your DBS has been returned, your new manager will arrange for you to shadow an experienced carer.
 This will give you hands-on experience of the role before you start.

 Step 6: Job offer and orientation

-If you have good feedback from shadowing, your new branch manager will offer you a position, confirming your contract, start date and work times.
-You’ll also be provided with your Helping Hands uniform.
+With good feedback from shadowing, your new branch manager will offer you a position, confirming your contract, start date and work times.
+You’ll also receive your Helping Hands uniform.